w41g87/proxied-sl/README.md

 _smtp._tls.mydomain.com.
 3600	IN	TXT	"v=TSLRPTv1; rua=mailto:tls-reports@mydomain.com"
 ```

+## Spamhaus DQS

+Spamhaus has recently blocked queries from open DNS resolvers.
+If you are querying from public DNS (like 1.1.1.1 or 8.8.8.8), it will result in postfix accepting/rejecting all incoming mails.
+If you are an individual hosting SimpleLogin, you can [sign up](https://www.spamhaus.com/free-trial/sign-up-for-a-free-data-query-service-account/) for their free data query service.
+Please save the API key provided to you by Spamhaus.
+If you wish not to use Spamhaus blocklist, please comment out the lines in `./postfix/conf.d/main_i.cf.tpl` containing `spamhaus` urls.

 ## Docker

 If you don't already have Docker installed on your server, please follow the steps on [Docker CE for Ubuntu](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/) to install Docker.